pavankumar0077/Mastering-Docker/Day02/README.md

 - Day02/dockerServiceDir-Change

+## IMP STUFF
+- IN REALTIME WE ALL KNOW THAT DOCKER CONTAINER WILL NOT HAVE Troubleshooting tools like ifconfig, net-tools and etc. SO THERE WILL BE ANOTHER DOCKER IMAGE WE USE THAT IMAGE AND DO THE STUFF

 # Steps To Create EBS Volume and Attaching it to the instance
 Create EBS volume GP2 and atatch it to Instance